-The information and data sciences disciplines are expanding rapidly thanks to an ever present demand for new innovations in information retrieval, storage, processing and analysis tools and techniques.
-The Master of Science in Information Science is a 33 credit hour program which is designed to give individuals the advanced knowledge, skills, and technologies for working with large amounts of complex data.
-This degree will also serve as a stepping towards pursuing other graduate degrees such as the PhD in Computer and Information Science.
+The information and data sciences disciplines are expanding rapidly thanks to the pressing demand for new innovations in information retrieval, storage, processing and analysis tools and techniques.
+The Master of Science in Information Science (MSIS) degree is a 33 credit hour program which is designed to give individuals advanced knowledge and skills in the concepts and technologies for working with large amounts of complex data.
+This degree can also be a stepping stone towards pursuing the PhD in Computer and Information Science, and graduate certificates in data science and in technology innovation can be earned as subsets of the MSIS requirements.

-The MS in Information Science can be completed mostly or wholly online.
-Class lectures are broadcast live in the internet using the Blackboard Collaborate software.
-Live webcast schedules coincide with the days and times listed for the on-campus courses.
+The MS in Information Science can be completed on campus or partly or wholly online.
+Class lectures are webcast live on the internet.
+Webcast schedules coincide with the days and times listed for the on-campus courses.
 Most courses are scheduled one time per week starting at 2300 UTC (6:00 pm US CDT) and lasting for 2 hours and 40 minutes, but some classes may be scheduled at other times.
 Lectures for each course are recorded and can be viewed by students at a later time.
 The fall semester runs from about August 21 through December 15 and the spring semester from about January 5 to May 15.
 The exact dates for each semester vary and can be found on the calendar on the UA Little Rock homepage.

-- 4 core courses.
+- Four core courses.
 These also qualify you for the Graduate Certificate in Data Science, so you can get that certificate in addition to your master’s degree.

 - IFSC 7320 Database Systems or CPSC 7351 Database Design: Database systems and data modeling, including entity-relationship model, relational data model, normalization, structured query language (SQL), transaction management, object-oriented databases, and basics of physical database design and query evaluation.